New York Mortgage Trust (NASDAQ:NYMT) Shares Gap Down to $9.58

-New York Mortgage Trust, Inc. (NASDAQ:NYMT – Get Free Report) gapped down prior to trading on Friday .
+New York Mortgage Trust, Inc. (NASDAQ:NYMT – Get Free Report)’s share price gapped down prior to trading on Friday .
 The stock had previously closed at $9.58, but opened at $8.89.
-New York Mortgage Trust shares last traded at $8.65, with a volume of 635,452 shares trading hands.
+New York Mortgage Trust shares last traded at $8.65, with a volume of 635,452 shares changing hands.

 Analyst Ratings Changes

-Several analysts recently weighed in on NYMT shares.
-UBS Group started coverage on shares of New York Mortgage Trust in a report on Wednesday, December 6th.
-They issued a “neutral” rating and a $8.50 target price on the stock.
+NYMT has been the subject of a number of research analyst reports.
 StockNews.com cut shares of New York Mortgage Trust from a “hold” rating to a “sell” rating in a report on Friday, November 3rd.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and one has issued a buy rating to the stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Hold” and an average target price of $12.08.
+UBS Group initiated coverage on shares of New York Mortgage Trust in a report on Wednesday, December 6th.
+They issued a “neutral” rating and a $8.50 target price for the company.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus price target of $12.08.

 Institutional Trading of New York Mortgage Trust

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Hotchkis & Wiley Capital Management LLC raised its holdings in New York Mortgage Trust by 14.7% during the second quarter.
-Hotchkis & Wiley Capital Management LLC now owns 538,211 shares of the real estate investment trust’s stock worth $5,339,000 after purchasing an additional 68,940 shares in the last quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its holdings in New York Mortgage Trust by 4.9% during the second quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 103,067 shares of the real estate investment trust’s stock worth $1,022,000 after purchasing an additional 4,844 shares in the last quarter.
-Allspring Global Investments Holdings LLC raised its holdings in New York Mortgage Trust by 0.8% during the second quarter.
-Allspring Global Investments Holdings LLC now owns 3,710,326 shares of the real estate investment trust’s stock worth $36,806,000 after purchasing an additional 30,379 shares in the last quarter.
+Hedge funds have recently bought and sold shares of the company.
+Hotchkis & Wiley Capital Management LLC boosted its position in New York Mortgage Trust by 14.7% during the second quarter.
+Hotchkis & Wiley Capital Management LLC now owns 538,211 shares of the real estate investment trust’s stock worth $5,339,000 after acquiring an additional 68,940 shares during the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its position in New York Mortgage Trust by 4.9% during the second quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 103,067 shares of the real estate investment trust’s stock worth $1,022,000 after acquiring an additional 4,844 shares during the last quarter.
+Allspring Global Investments Holdings LLC boosted its position in New York Mortgage Trust by 0.8% during the second quarter.
+Allspring Global Investments Holdings LLC now owns 3,710,326 shares of the real estate investment trust’s stock worth $36,806,000 after acquiring an additional 30,379 shares during the last quarter.
 Mirae Asset Global Investments Co.
-Ltd. grew its position in shares of New York Mortgage Trust by 7.1% during the second quarter.
+Ltd. boosted its position in New York Mortgage Trust by 7.1% during the second quarter.
 Mirae Asset Global Investments Co.
 Ltd. now owns 893,184 shares of the real estate investment trust’s stock worth $8,860,000 after acquiring an additional 59,278 shares during the last quarter.
-Finally, AlphaCentric Advisors LLC grew its position in shares of New York Mortgage Trust by 8.1% during the second quarter.
+Finally, AlphaCentric Advisors LLC boosted its position in New York Mortgage Trust by 8.1% during the second quarter.
 AlphaCentric Advisors LLC now owns 185,963 shares of the real estate investment trust’s stock worth $1,845,000 after acquiring an additional 13,884 shares during the last quarter.
 Institutional investors and hedge funds own 52.98% of the company’s stock.

 New York Mortgage Trust Company Profile